-As seen in Section III-F, we create the service by the following four steps.
+As seen in the previous section, we create the service by the following four steps.

-Step 1 (Creating adapters): To create the context, we use sensor Web services of CS27-HNS, including a temperature sensor, a humidity sensor, an illuminance sensor.
+Step 1 (Creating Adapters): To create the context, we use sensor Web services of CS27-HNS, including a temperature sensor, a humidity sensor and an illuminance sensor.
 We also use InOutUserManageService to get the number of people within the room.
-Using registerAdapter() of RuCAS, we create four adapters Temperature, Humidity, Illuminance, PeopleCounter by specifying parameters in Table I.
+Using registerAdapter() of RuCAS, we create four adapters Temperature, Humidity, Illuminance, PeopleCounter by specifying parameters in Table 1.